Box to Nature FAQ | The Paper and Packaging Board Skip to main content

 • Box to Nature aims to increase the residential recapture of fiber by reminding consumers to recycle and to do so properly.
 Box to Nature’s graphic informs, reminds and thanks the consumer for doing their part by creating positive associations with sustainable paper packaging.
 Our research tells us that consumers feel good about purchasing from socially conscious companies who engage in this kind of messaging on their boxes.

 • The right time, the right program.
 With the accelerated growth in ecommerce and more boxes than ever arriving on residential doorsteps, consumers are experiencing increased guilt.
 However, research shows that they feel better when they can do their part.
-While a majority of consumer say they recycle, 63%1 confess to not always recycling.
-As a result, only an estimated 40% of consumer recyclable material is recovered through residential recycling according to the Fibre Box Association (FBA)1.
+While a majority of consumer say they recycle, 63% confess to not always recycling.
+As a result, only an estimated 40% of consumer recyclable material is recovered through residential recycling according to The Recycling Partnership (TRP).
 The Box to Nature graphic educates and prompts consumer action at the point of packaging.

 • This program is meant to specifically address paper packaging recycling behavior which is the bulk of ecommerce shipping boxes.
-The graphic offers clear, specific (empty, flatten, recycle) and emotional messaging that when tested, 75%2 of consumers indicated they would be more likely to recycle their ecommerce box after encountering the box message and graphic.
-US paper and box manufacturers are also putting paid media through a national campaign behind this recycling messaging effort.
+The graphic offers clear, specific (empty, flatten, recycle) and emotional messaging that when tested, 75% of consumers indicated they would be more likely to recycle their ecommerce box after encountering the box message and graphic.
+Recent qualitative research comparing the Box to Nature mark vs. other recycling marks revealed that, by a 4:1 margin, the Box to Nature mark was more motivating for recycling shipping boxes than How2Recycle® or other more basic “chasing arrows” symbols.
+Consumers also shared that those marks have become so ubiquitous that they are blind to them or just ignore these symbols or marks on the bottom of the boxes.

 • Paper and Packaging Board (P+PB) developed the program in collaboration with our participating manufacturing companies and industry partners.
 P+PB will manage the rollout of the Box to Nature program and ongoing execution and tracking as well as the consumer journey through the QR code.